BravoNatalie/BravoNatalie/README.md

 ## ⚡️ A Few Quick Facts

-- 🔭 I’m currently working at [Holograph].
+- 🔭 I’m currently available to work.
 - 🧐 Always learning about blockchain, smart contracts, and software development.
 - 🤔 I’m looking for help with Rust.
 - 💬 Ping me about blockchain stuff.